-7. The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent.2

-Federal law requires a secondary school to grant military recruiters and institutions of higher learning, upon their request, access to secondary school students' names, addresses, and telephone numbers, unless the student's parent/guardian, or student who is 18 years of age or older, submits a written request that the information not be released without the prior written consent of the parent/guardian or eligible student.
+7. The right to request that military recruiters or institutions of higher learning not be granted access to your student's information without your prior written consent.
+Federal law requires a secondary school to grant military recruiters and institutions of higher learning, upon their request, access to secondary school to grant mintary rectaters and institutions of higher learning, unless the student's parent/guardian, or student who is 18 years of age or older, submits a written request that the information not be released without the prior written consent of the parent/guardian or eligible student.
 If you wish to exercise this option, notify the building principal.